duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

     });
 }
 ```
-Just like the NPM plugin, Alternative.To uses `Spice.render()` with most of the same parameters, however, unlike NPM it uses a few new parameters as well:
+Just like the NPM instant answer, Alternative.To uses `Spice.render()` with most of the same parameters, however, unlike NPM it uses a few new parameters as well:

-- `template_frame` is used to tell the Render function that the base template for this plugin will be the **Carousel** template.
+- `template_frame` is used to tell the Render function that the base template for this instant answer will be the **Carousel** template.
 ***Note**: This is a template which we have already created and you don't have to worry about creating or modifying.*

 - `carousel_template_detail` is an **optional** parameter which specifies the Handlebars template to be used for the Carousel ***detail*** area - the space below the template which appears after clicking a carousel item.
 For Alternative.To, when a user clicks a carousel item (icon), the detail area appears and provides more information about that particular item.
-This is similarly used for the [Quixey plugin](https://duckduckgo.com/?q=ios+flight+tracking+app).
+This is similarly used for the [Quixey instant answer](https://duckduckgo.com/?q=ios+flight+tracking+app).

 - `carousel_css_id` is used to give an `id` to the inner wrapper `div` created by the carousel template.
-This must be used when any special CSS is written for a plugin using the carousel.
-It allows any plugin specific CSS to be namespaced eg. `#alternative_to li {…}`, which prevents plugins with custom CSS from interfering with other css that's already loaded.
+This must be used when any special CSS is written for a instant answer using the carousel.
+It allows any instant answer specific CSS to be namespaced eg. `#alternative_to li {…}`, which prevents instant answers with custom CSS from interfering with other css that's already loaded.

 - `carousel_items` is **required** when using the carousel template.
 It passes along an array or object to be iterated over by the carousel template.
 Each of these items becomes the context for the `alternative_to.handlebars` template which defines the content of each `<li>` in the carousel.